Emily-Cathleen/tomates-podridos/README.md

 # 🍅 Tomates Podridos 🍅

 Looking for a great flick for your Friday night?
 Your in the right place!
 This is a paired project using React to build an application that allows the user to view all movies and select a movie of their choosing!
-The user is also able to click on a see more details button to view the overview, rating, release date, genres, and runtime if available from the api data.

 ![Gif 1]()